 What is Passive House?

-The terms “Passive House”, “Passivhaus” and “Passive Building” describe a performance standard and set of building principals that combine to provide superior comfort and indoor air quality while drastically reducing energy consumption over that of a typical building.
+The terms “Passive House”, “Passivhaus” and “Passive Building” describe a performance standard and set of building design principals that combine to provide superior comfort and indoor air quality while drastically reducing energy consumption over that of a typical building.
 The “passive” part of the name refers to the standard’s emphasis on improvements to the building enclosure (walls, roofs, windows, etc.) before relying on large, complex mechanical or renewable energy systems.
-The Passive House standard is based on a “conservation first” approach that has proven to be the most practical and cost-effective solution to achieving a zero carbon building.
+The Passive House standard is based on a “conservation first” approach to building and architectural design that has proven to be the most practical and cost-effective solution to achieving a zero carbon building.

 Why Passive House?